akhrorfayzullaev/me/README.md

-- 👋 Hi, I’m @fayzullayev4221
+- 👋 Hi, I’m @axrorfayzullayev
-- 👀 I’m interested in programming
+- 👀 I’m Junior Java Developer
-- 🌱 I’m currently learning JAVA EE and then I'll start learning Spring Framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Scanner6601052@gmail.com